neuraloperator/neuraloperator/CODE_OF_CONDUCT.md

 ## Incident Procedure

-To report a violation or appeal a decision, please contact: [Jean Kossaifi](https://github.com/JeanKossaifi)
+To report a violation or appeal a decision, please contact: [neuraloperator@outlook.com](mailto:neuraloperator@outlook.com)

 Include relevant details (including links, screenshots, etc.).
 Every effort will be made to maintain a safe, collegial, and fair environment.
 The project reserves the right to take action, including removing individuals from participation, as necessary.